cgyurik/qml_for_qchem/README.md

 ## Simple first test case:

-As a first test case, we try to learn an estimator of the ground state energy *E_GS*, given *K* copies of the ground state |*GS*> and some information on the molecule, for the moelcule family H4.
+As a first test case, we try to predict the ground state energy *E_GS*, given *K* copies of the ground state |*GS*> and some information on the molecule, for the moelcule family H4.

 ### Instance system
 A molecule in the H4 family, with the following restrictions on the geometry: